perelandrax/DunkShot/README.md

-# Dribbble by RIBs
+# Ribshot

+Ribshot is an android client application for Dribbble.
 An app to demonstrate RIBs, Uber's newest mobile architecture.

 # Screenshot